-The quality of a verb that indicates whether its subject acts (active voice) or is acted upon (passive voice).
+Voice is the quality of a verb that indicates whether its subject acts (active voice) or is acted upon (passive voice).

-Use of a word to modify or govern two or more words although its use may be grammatically or logically correct with only one.
+Zeugma is a rhetorical term for the use of a word to modify or govern two or more words although its use may be grammatically or logically correct with only one.